jgazeau/shadocs/exampleSite/content/english/markdown/blockquote.md

 ## Blockquote with other elements

-To define a blockquote containing other markdown elements, write the markdown normally and **take into account the offset of 2 characters at the start of the line** corresponding to the blockquote (**the greater than character (>) + 1 space for lines containing text**).
+To define a blockquote containing other markdown elements, normally write markdown and **take into account an offset of 2 characters at line start** corresponding to the blockquote (**the greater-than character (>) + 1 space for lines containing text**).

 | Markdown | HTML | Rendering |
 | -------- | ---- | --------- |